saibing/bingo/README.md

 - [x] workspace/xreferences

-Bingo only support go module, so you need install [Go 1.11 or above](https://golang.google.cn/dl/), to build and install the `bingo` run
+bingo only support go module project, so you need install [Go 1.11 or above](https://golang.google.cn/dl/), to build and install the `bingo` run

 ```bash